ElkeHanschen/project-gatsby-blog/README.md

   Gatsby Blog
 </h1>

-## Readme is still a WIP and will be extended along coding
+## Readme is a WIP and will be extended while along coding

 ### What is this about?